Children’s Emergency Dentistry – Reno, NV

 - Talented & Kind Dental Team Who's Ready to Help

-- Dental Insurance & In-Office Savings Plan
+- Dental Insurance & In Office Membership Plan

-- Highly Experienced, Board-Certified Pediatric Dentist
+- Highly Experienced, Board Certified Pediatric Dentist

 How to Handle Common Dental Emergencies

 The first step you should always take if your child sustains dental trauma is to call our office.
-We’ll schedule an appointment for as soon as possible and provide you with over-the-phone first-aid guidance to prevent your child’s smile from sustaining additional damage.
+We’ll schedule an appointment for as soon as possible and provide you with over the phone first-aid guidance to prevent your child’s smile from sustaining additional damage.
 We’ve also included some helpful information below to keep your child comfortable until you reach our practice.

 My Child Has a Toothache